Philip Zisman, Executive Director

 Arlene Alvarado is the Membership Aide for the Association.
 She is in charge of inputting membership payments into the AIG database and issuing members welcome letters.
 Arlene generates and sends out all CPE and Institute certificates, and also assists in Conference and Institute preparation.

 According to Arlene, “Working with the Association also bolstered my interpersonal skills, I enjoy assisting members with any inquiries, and I am here to help.
 I have gained knowledge about the IG world and the significance of their work.
 I have been working with the AIG for over three years, and have seen the Association blossom into what it is today.
 Being part of the Association’s progress makes me immensely proud.”

 Arlene recently earned her Associate Degree in Literature from LaGuardia Community College.
 She is now applying to senior colleges and also volunteers at the Museum of Natural History as a teaching volunteer.

 Frank Chen, Special Assistant to the Executive Director

 According to Frank, “Working for this Association has been a valuable experience.
-As an aspiring Forensic Accountant, my work for the Association has given me insights into the skills and thought processes necessary to do the job, and has introduced me to important work that inspectors general perform.”
+As a Doctoral student, my work for the Association has given me insights into the data mining skills and resources for quantitative research, and has introduced me the important work that inspectors general perform.”